Need help with a Bees or Wasps nest? Contact us now: 07715 211899

 Despite the fact that bees are not protected they are an endangered species and play a vital economic role.

-Contrary to belief, Bees are not protected but they are the principal pollinators of flowering plants and play a vital economic role in food production.
-Without Bees much of the food we eat i.e apples, raspberries and other pollinated foods would disappear and wild flowers from our countryside would vanish.
+Contrary to belief, they are not protected but they are the principal pollinators of flowering plants and play a vital economic role in food production.
+Without them much of the food we eat i.e apples, raspberries and other pollinated foods would disappear and wild flowers from our countryside would vanish.

 - Honey Bees (Apis mellifera) Providers of honey and bees wax and important in pollinating.
 They range from golden to brown to almost black in colour.
-Honey bees are small bees that rarely cause problems, although feral swarms can set up home in places such as wall cavities and chimneys.
-Any action taken would only be if the bees posed a serious risk to health and safety.
+They are small bees that rarely cause problems, although feral swarms can set up home in places such as wall cavities and chimneys.
+Any action taken would only be if the they posed a serious risk to health and safety.

 - Solitary Bees (Andrena spp.)
 There are several families of these bees that are solitary by nature.
 One of the best known species is the Tawny mining Bee (Andrena fulva).
-These bees like to nest in sandy lawns.
-There may be many individual nests grouped closely together.
+Like to nest in sandy lawns.
+Many individual nests possibly grouped closely together.
 They disappear in mid-summer.

 - Mason Bees (Osmia spp.)They have a black body with a reddish brown bottom.
 You will find them popping in and out of the wall or very small holes in the ground.

-- Tree Bee (Bombus hypnorum)The thorax of the tree bee is a tawny reddish brown colour with a black abdomen and a white tail.
+- Tree Bee (Bombus hypnorum)The thorax is a tawny reddish brown colour with a black abdomen and a white tail.
 They like to nest in bird boxes or parts of buildings.
 The queens vary in size and the workers are quite small.